About the Event

-Theater-maker and writer Derek McPhatter gives a sneak preview of Water Riot in Beta: a music-theater work that follows a troupe of water rights activists as they seek hope in a world transformed by global water crisis, unbridled network technologies, and resurgent fascism.
+Theater-maker and writer Derek Lee McPhatter gives a sneak preview of Water Riot in Beta: a music-theater work that follows a troupe of water rights activists as they seek hope in a world transformed by global water crisis, unbridled network technologies, and resurgent fascism.
 Join the activists on their journey to stage a “damn the dam” protest inspired by social movements across history.
 Grounded in contemporary issues including climate anxiety and eco-grief, Water Riot in Beta draws on the under-acknowledged legacy of Black voices in Punk, Electronic, and experimental contemporary music.

 McPhatter envisions Water Riot in Beta as the anchor production of his NightQueen performance suite.
 NightQueen is an affirmation of the diversity, beauty, creativity, and resilience of Black life in opposition to the modern-day forces that continue to debase Black communities.
 Ultimately, NightQueen will encompass three evening-length works that blend theater, music, and oral storytelling traditions to conjure a mythology reflecting the contemporary Black experience, as its narratives move through various worlds (including “the cloud,” rising tides, dying rivers, and melting ice) toward reservoirs of possibility.

 Water Riot in Beta is presented as part of Chicago Performs, the MCA’s annual weekend of groundbreaking new performances by Chicago artists.
-Each year, three artists share new works of performance, including pieces developed through MCA’s In Progress series and the New Works Initiative Chicago Commission.
+Each year, three artists share new works of performance, including pieces developed through the MCA’s In Progress series and the New Works Initiative Chicago Commission.

 Chicago Performs is organized by Tara Aisha Willis, Curator, with Laura Paige Kyber, Curatorial Assistant.